easwari21/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ### 4.Execution

 1.Apply each prompting strategy on each platform with the same input article.

 2.Record the generated summary.

 3.Note the time taken to generate the summary.

 ### 5.Evaluation Criteria

 1.Accuracy – Captures main ideas without distortion.

 2.Coherence – Logical flow and structure.

 3.Simplicity – Accessibility for undergraduate students.

 4.Speed – Response time of the platform.

 5.User Experience (UX) – Ease of use, readability, and ability to copy/share.

 ### 6.Scoring & Analysis

-Assign scores from 1 (poor) to 5 (excellent) for each criterion.
+1.Assign scores from 1 (poor) to 5 (excellent) for each criterion.

-Tabulate results for comparison.
+2.Tabulate results for comparison.

-Identify the best-performing strategy-platform combination.
+3.Identify the best-performing strategy-platform combination.

 ## Result
 | Platform   | Prompt Type      | Accuracy | Coherence | Simplicity | Speed | UX | **Total (/25)** |